microsoft/sqlworkshops/sql2019lab/04_DataVirtualization.md

 External tables are just like SQL Server tables except SQL Server only stores the metadata of the table definition.
 The data stays where it lives from the external data source.
 Think of an external table like a view on top of a data source outside of SQL Server.
 Since an external table is like a table, you can use SQL Server securables to control access to external data sources like you would a local table.

 Polybase uses ODBC drivers to connect to sources such as Oracle, Teradata, MongoDB, and SQL Server.
-And the driver to connect to other SQL Server data sources can be used to connect to Azure SQL Server Database and Azure SQL Data Warehouse.
+And the driver to connect to other SQL Server data sources can be used to connect to Azure SQL Database and Azure SQL Data Warehouse.
 With SQL Server 2019 on Windows, you can "bring your own driver" and connect to almost any ODBC data source in your environment.
 Polybase is integrated with the SQL Server engine so the query processor can make smart decisions to "push-down" query predicates instead of streaming back an entire remote table and filtering it locally.

 Consider this simple diagram for how external tables work